 Windows 10 System Restore

 System Restore is a feature in Windows 10 that helps you to resume from a previous working state.
 This is possible because Windows automatically saves restore points whenever a major change happens.
-These changes can be a Windows install or installation of an application so on.
+These changes can be a Windows install or installation of an application.
 It is less likely to happen but if anything wrong happens to your system this feature helps to get back to a working state of the same.

 Even though system restore is a useful feature it is off by default in Windows.
 So we have to turn it on manually.
 To turn on this feature open up the System Properties(use the search box) then go to the System Protection tab.
 Now click on the Configure button.
 Select the Turn on system protection option.
 You can also manage the amount of disk space used for system protection by adjusting the slider for ‘Max usage’.
 Then click OK.